Custom attributes

 to your enumeration.
 This acts as a “feature-gate”.

-This attribute is also allowed for PartialEq
+This attribute is also allowed for PartialEq for historical reason.
+It is not

 necessary anymore as of v2.1.0.
-It was never necessary nor allowed for Eq
+It was never necessary nor allowed for Eq.

 Ignoring a field